LudovicVigneron/My_Econ_Tricks/content/post/2021-09-22-reward-crowdfunding-who-to-attract-at-the-beging/index.md

 ---
-title: 'Reward Crowdfunding: Who to Attract at the beging?'
+title: 'Reward Crowdfunding: Who to Attract at the begining?'
 author: Ludovic Vigneron
 date: '2021-09-22'
 slug: []